andrewbaay/andrewbaay.github.io/content/posts/obm-part1/index.md

 ---
 That covers most of the new rendering features that are implemented on the game before the D3D11 port.
 A lot of these features are possible without engine access surpisingly, and you can get far with it.
 Have fun!

+You can read the next part of this series [here.](https://sears2424.github.io/posts/obm-part2/)